 Condoms offer the best available protection against STIs by acting as a physical barrier to prevent the exchange of semen, vaginal fluids or blood between partners.
 Safe sex is also called ‘safer sex’ to highlight the fact that condoms and other barrier methods are not 100 per cent effective in preventing STIs.
 However, condoms do offer the best available protection when used correctly.

 For vaginal, anal and oral sex, you should use condoms.
-Here are a few things to keep in mind:
+Points to keep in mind include: